vihhcunha/vihhcunha/README.md

 #### ✌ Hi ✌

 **My name is Vinicius Cunha**, and I'm **in love** about technology 💖.
-I'm a **software developer** for 2 years from now, and I like build Mobile Apps, API's and Web Apps to solve all kind of problems.
+I'm a **software developer** for 2 years, and I enjoy build Mobile Apps, API's and Web Apps to solve all kind of problems.

-Here's my most loved frameworks and stacks 😍:
+Here's my most loved frameworks and technologies 😍:

 - .NET / .NET Core
 - C#